 - Linear algebra: Matrices, determinants, inverses, vector spaces, bases, linear transformations, dual spaces.
 Basic numerical methods for matrix analysis.
 Reference: K. Hoffmann and R.Kunze, Linear algebra, Pearson.

 - Ordinary differential equations: Explicit solution of Initial Value Problems for first and second-order equations.
 Basic numerical methods for ordinary differential equations.
 Reference: W. E. Boyce and R. C. Di Prima, Elementary differential equations and boundary value problems, Wiley.

 - Probability theory and statistics: Probability space, continuous and discrete random variables, probability density and distribution functions, independence, expectation, conditional probability, conditional expectation, multi-dimensional distribution, Law of Large Numbers, and Central Limit Theorem.
 Statistical estimation and inference.
 Monte-Carlo method.
 Reference: S. M. Ross, A first course in probability, Pearson.

 Our review and preparation program is led by Professor Triet Pham, a researcher in probability theory and its applications to mathematical finance, an experienced instructor for several of the core MSMF courses, including Math 16:643:621-622, Mathematical Finance I, II and Math 16:643:632, Mathematical Finance in Industry, and a mentor for student quantitative finance competitions.

-Boot Camp Schedule: Starts Friday, August16 and ends on Saturday August 24.
+Boot Camp Schedule Starts August 19th, and ends on August 24th (there will be no class on Sunday 8/22).
 Hours are as follows: